Standard-Unix-Notes/unix-notes/README.md

 ## Background
-I have tried a number of different note systems over the years, from online notes to Vimwiki and OrgMode and even just plain old text files.
+I have tried a number of different note systems over the years, from online notes to Vim-wiki and Org-Mode and even just plain old text files.
 All have their benefits and issues.

 More recently I have taken to GPG encrypting my notes in a process to